Impact

 Risk and Exploitability

 An attacker must be authenticated to the system and able to edit the participant profile fields.
 The presence of eval() driven by the "func:" prefix enables any injected code to execute on the server.
-While no publicly available exploit is cited and the EPSS score is not available, the lack of a CISA KEV listing does not mitigate that the flaw can be fully exploited.
-The high severity of the flaw is consistent with the remote code execution capability and the absence of built‑in mitigating controls.
+While no publicly available exploit is cited and the EPSS score is < 1%, the lack of a CISA KEV listing does not mitigate that the flaw can be fully exploited.
+The CVSS score of 6.3 indicates medium severity, which is consistent with the remote code execution capability and the lack of built‑in mitigating controls.

 OpenCVE Enrichment